WaleedAljomah/DS_Capstone_Poisson/README.md

 # Shinyapp to illustrate Poisson distribuation

-Shiny app to use Poisson distribution to calculate probability of events in a specific time
+Shiny app to show how to use Poisson distribution to calculate probability of events in a specific time

 The Poisson distribution may be useful to model events such as